 AAG Committees shall coordinate with the Executive Director or a designee at least once per year to establish current priorities for the Committee and to coordinate committee activities with ongoing AAG activities and programs.

-For a current listing of AAG Committee members, please download this pdf file.
+For a current listing of AAG Committee members, please download this Excel file.

 Committee for Annual Honors of the AAG.
 The Honors Committee shall submit to the Council nominations for awards at least two weeks before the council’s Fall meeting, accompanied by a statement indicating the contribution which forms the basis of the proposed award.

 Nominating Committee for the AAG Election.
 The nominating committee shall make two or more nominations for Vice President, at least one nomination for President, and at least two nominations for each National Councillor vacancy.
 The nominating committee shall submit its slate of candidates to the AAG office in accordance with the timetable designated by Council.

 Archives and Association History Committee.
 The committee develops and supervises the Association’s archives; encourages each AAG Division to retain its own archive or to transmit its materials to the AAG archive; advises and assists the Geographers on Film series; and schedules at least one session devoted to the history of geography at each annual meeting.